Washington University Danforth Campus (including North, West, South and Tyson Campuses) COVID-19 Policy effective from 07/01/2020 until further notice

 Public health and other data strongly support that universal masking substantially reduces transmission of COVID-19.
 The main purpose of the mask is to prevent the wearer from expelling small virus-containing droplets of saliva or mucus into the air and infecting others.
 Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, faculty, staff, students, family, friends, etc.).
 This is especially important to reduce the spread from infected people who may be asymptomatic.
 It also provides some protection for the wearer.
 Therefore, to reduce the spread of the virus, and to protect the health of all our faculty, staff, students, and other community members, Washington University is requiring universal masking.

-All WashU personnel and visitors are required to wear a face covering while on campus.
+All WashU personnel and visitors are required to wear a mask while on campus.

 - This includes faculty, staff, students, trainees, contractors, vendors, and other visitors.